 - There is enough risk of death for the Husband to prevent him from making Court appearances for the indefinite future.

 Due to the Husband’s circumstances, the Husband’s brother sought an order to be appointed as the Husband’s Case Guardian.

 The Wife in the present case, opposed the appointment of a Case Guardian for the Husband, relying on the GP’s most recent Report dated 18 October 2018 which stated that the Husband’s comorbidities should not impact his “cognitive capacity or ability to give instructions or transport himself to Court” if required, and therefore it is not necessary for the Husband to have a Case Guardian appointed.
-Further, that there has been no more recent medical evidence since that the Report dated 18 October 2018, and no evidence of any hospitalisation following the Court Hearing since November 2018.
+Further, there has been no more recent medical evidence since the Report dated 18 October 2018, and no evidence of any hospitalisation following the Court Hearing since November 2018.

 The dictionary to the Family Law Rules 2004 (Cth) (“the Rules”) defines “a person with a disability” as follows: